 - How are patient outcomes related to the sequencing of a union election campaign?

-The researchers will implement a randomization protocol and use the randomization to estimate intent-to-treat and local average treatment effects.
+The project team will implement a randomization protocol and use the randomization to estimate intent-to-treat and local average treatment effects.
 The union partner will follow the randomization and provide “organizing resources” to half of these facilities as “treatment” and delay these resources for the other half (“control”) until after the study.
 The researchers will measure the effects of this “organizing treatment” on quantitative indicators of care quality, as well as labor market outcomes.
 Qualitative indicators will be captured through longitudinal ethnographic interviews with workers within treatment and control homes.